 For instructions on how to install MySQL using MySQL Installer, see Section 2.3.3, “MySQL Installer for Windows”.

-These packages contain the files found in the complete installation package, with the exception of the GUI.
+These packages contain the files found in the complete MySQL Server installation package, with the exception of the GUI.
 This format does not include an automated installer, and must be manually installed and configured.

 noinstall ZIP archives are split into two

 separate compressed files.
 The main package is named

 for 64-bit and